Nuvorix/glossary-plugin/README.md

 - **Nonce Verification**:
   Uses nonce verification to secure form submissions, ensuring that requests are intentional and prevent CSRF attacks.

-- **Only Administrators Can Create Glossaries**
+- **Escaping Output to Prevent XSS**:
+  Tooltip text and other glossary data are escaped before being displayed in the browser, preventing XSS attacks.

+- **Administrator-Only Glossary Management**:
-  Only administrators are allowed to create, edit, or delete glossary terms.
+  Only administrators are allowed to create, edit, or delete glossary terms, ensuring secure control over glossary entries.

 ## How Glossary Terms are Stored and Retrieved